- #1. Bosch Level 2 Plug-in EV400 Charger Series

 You bought an electric vehicle!
 Congratulations!
 Now, how are you going to charge it?

 Unless you live in a super modern enclave with public EV charging stations peppered liberally about town and considerate fellow EV drivers who make sure to unhook and move their cars once fully charged, chances are you’re going to want to charge your EV at home.

-There are two ways to do this, which I’ll look at in a moment, along with tips on what to consider when buying an EV charger.
-First, though, here’s a quick summary of my top picks for the best EV chargers for 2020.
+There are two ways to do this, which I’ll look at down below, along with tips on what to consider when buying an EV charger.
+First, though, here are my top picks for the best EV chargers for 2021.
 You can read about our unique research process here.